FREQUENTLY ASKED QUESTIONS

 Although many people might find this easier, we don’t do home visits.

-All appointments will be at our offices or in ‘neutral’ places such as a room in a community centre or clinic, or, if appropriate for the nature of the appointment, a public place such as a coffee shop.
+Appointments can be via phone if transport is a problem.
+Alternatively, they will be at our offices or in ‘neutral’ places such as a room in a community centre or clinic, or, if appropriate for the nature of the appointment, a public place such as a coffee shop.

 It can sometimes take a little time to find somewhere, so please be patient with us while we make arrangements, if this is your situation.